oludamilola-m/rest-countries-frontend/README.md

 ## About

-Front end application built using react that pulls countries and displays countries using [REST Countries API](https://restcountries.eu).
+Front end application built using [React](https://reactjs.org) that pulls countries and displays countries using [REST Countries API](https://restcountries.eu).
+Styling is done using scss and API communication is done with [Axios](https://github.com/axios/axios).

-You can use any JavaScript framework/library on the front-end such as [React](https://reactjs.org) or [Vue](https://vuejs.org).
-You also have complete control over which packages you use to do things like make HTTP requests or style your project.

 ### Features